CP1404/Practicals/prac_05/README.md

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

-Files required:

-- Practicals repository on GitHub and up-to-date (every week)
-- Pull Request (PR) that mentions another student properly
+- Type the URL of your Pull Request (PR) that mentions another student properly.
     - Your PR URL will look something like: `https://github.com/lindsaymarkward/cp1404practicals/pull/1`
 - `state_names.py`
 - `hex_colours.py`